 The Current Best Practice

 Standard Work is defined by Toyota as a detailed definition of the current best practices for performing a process.
-The term ‘current’ is key—the current best practice should always be improved upon.
+The term ‘current’ is key—it means that the "standard" isn't fixed, it should always be improved upon.
 In this sense, standards (or standardization) are only one part of the methodology.
 These standards are the baseline, but must be able to change in order to drive improvement.

 Standard Work - a detailed definition of the current best practices for performing a process